 - 76.9% of traditional-age students live on campus in one of three residence halls

 - average ACT score 22.24; 16.66% in top 10% of high school class; 37.5% in top 25% of high school class

 - 15 varsity sports under the auspices of the Kansas Collegiate Athletic Conference and the National Association of Intercollegiate Athletics-Division II, including: football, men’s and women’s basketball, women’s volleyball, men’s and women’s track and field, men’s golf, men’s and women’s soccer, men’s and women’s tennis, cheerleading, women’s softball and men’s and women’s cross country; for recent, specific awards, see the website.

-- Thresher Stadium, Joe W. Goering Field and Herbert Schmidt Track; Thresher Gymnasium, Memorial Hall; tennis courts; practice fields; biking/walking/running paths; cardio equipment and weight rooms
+- Thresher Stadium, Joe W. Goering Field and Herbert Schmidt Track; Thresher Gymnasium; Memorial Hall gym; Ward Tennis Center; practice fields; biking/walking/running paths; cardio equipment and weight rooms

 - Thresher (What is a Thresher?)